CCHS-Melbourne/Laser-Cutters/README.md

 # Laser Cutting at CCHS

-Head on over to [the wiki for info on our laser cutters.](https://github.com/CCHS-Melbourne/LaserCutter/wiki)
+Head on over to [the wiki for our laser cutting documentation.](https://github.com/CCHS-Melbourne/LaserCutter/wiki)